 Camping Eden has a tourist office on the side of its main reception that offers excursions through Tickets & Tours, as well as general tourist information.

 Walk to the port of Portese

-If you’re looking for things to do from Camping Eden you can walk along the road to the small port town of Portese where there are restaurants around the harbour.
+If you’re looking for things to do from Camping Eden with children you can walk along the road to the small port town of Portese where there are restaurants around the harbour.
 It takes about 15 minutes to get there when walking with little people.
 It’s a good spot to watch the comings and goings of the passenger ferries that can take you all over the lake.

 Catch the tourist train